mudandstars/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-Software that visually executes popular sorting algorithms in a graphical userface that allows for some interaction.
+Software that visually executes popular sorting algorithms in a graphical user interface that allows for some interaction.
-- This project is still in work -

 # Intentions:
 - Learning popular sorting algorithms